Charlotte Seymour, Duchess of Somerset: Biography

-Lady Charlotte was a daughter of Daniel Finch, 7th Earl of Winchilsea and 2nd Earl of Nottingham, by his second wife, the former Anne Hatton.
+Lady Charlotte was a daughter of Daniel Finch, 7th Earl of Winchilsea, 2nd Earl of Nottingham, by his second wife, the former Hon.
+Anne Hatton.
 She married the Duke of Somerset on 4 February 1726, and the marriage was not a happy one.
 He was known as "The Proud Duke", and is said to have reproached her, after she had gently tapped him on the shoulder with her fan, with the words: "Madam, my first wife was a Percy and she never took such a liberty".
 The duke had for some years been corresponding with Sarah Churchill, Duchess of Marlborough, now widowed, and continued to write to her after remarrying.

 Age controversy

 Burke's Peerage lists Lady Charlotte's year of birth as 1711, making her just 14 years old when she married the 63 year old Duke.
 However, correspondence between one of her descendants and the curator of the Foundling Museum's 2018 exhibition, "Ladies of Quality & Distinction", cites the family bible, which gives her year of birth as 1693.
 This is also the birth year engraved on her grave stone.